unikraft/summer-of-code-2021/content/en/docs/sessions/05-contributing-to-unikraft/index.md

 				default y
 		endif
 ````
-Each test case have its own variable in order to allow testing just some tests from the whole suite.
+Each test case has its own variable in order to allow testing just some tests from the whole suite.

 ### Makefile.uk